Infini9te/Evidence-Thresholded-AI-for-Autonomous-Scientific-Model-Revision/README.md

-# Evidence-Thresholded Model Revision (ETMR)
+# Evidence-Thresholded Model Intervention for Scientific Digital Twins

-## A Decision Framework for Reliable Scientific AI

 Evidence-Thresholded Model Revision (ETMR) is a research framework for investigating whether an AI system can determine **when available evidence is sufficient to justify changing an underlying scientific model**.